RAKWireless/rakwireless-docs/docs/Product-Categories/WisDuo/RAK3172-Module/Low-Level-Development/README.md

   caption="Open the se-identity.h File"
 />

 4. The `se-identity.h` header file must be updated with the common DEVEUI, APPEUI, and APPKEY parameters in the device registration on the network server.
-In this example, you can see that the `LORAWAN_DEVEUI_EUI`, `LORAWAN_JOIN_EUI` and `LORAWAN_APP_KEY` are updated, as shown in Figure 32.
-These values are based on the TTN V3 registration in Figure 29.
+In this example, you can see that the `LORAWAN_DEVEUI_EUI`, `LORAWAN_JOIN_EUI`, and `LORAWAN_APP_KEY` are updated, as shown in **Figure 32**.
+These values are based on the TTN V3 registration in **Figure 29**.

-The `LORAWAN_JOIN_EUI` is the same with the `App_EUI` in this guide which is the term that adheres to the **LoRaWAN Specification V1.1**.
+The `LORAWAN_JOIN_EUI` is the same as the `App_EUI` in this guide which is the term that adheres to the **LoRaWAN Specification V1.1**.

 ::: tip 📝 NOTE
 To ensure that your device work on both LoRaWAN versions (**LoRaWAN Specifications V1.0.x and V1.1**), make sure that the application rook key `LORAWAN_APP_KEY` and the network root key `LORAWAN_NWK_KEY` of the `se-identity.h` file are exactly the same.
-Else, you might encounter MIC related errors on while joining the network.
+Else, you might encounter MIC-related errors while joining the network.

 ```c
 /*!